CISCO / Linksys - Consumer Product Team

 GOAL:

-Simplify the setup process from 7-12 steps.
-Create networking management software that caters to both mainstream and expert users to users.
+Simplify the router setup process and develop network management software that serves both mainstream and expert users through a unified, intuitive experience.

 PROCESS:

-• Cross-functionally workshopped 0-1 design product definition through multiple iterations with Product Management, Engineering, and Marketing design
+Collaboratively defined the 0–1 product vision through iterative cross-functional workshops with Product Management, Engineering, and Marketing Design.

-• Partnered with User Research to test workflows and gain user-centered insights
+Partnered with User Research to validate workflows and gather actionable user insights.

-• Partnered with engineering to implement sprites for all interactive components (buttons, transitions and workflow patterns)
+Partnered with Engineering to implement sprites for all interactive components, including buttons, transitions, and workflow animations.

 RESULTS:

-• Easy Connect Setup, a three step CD-setup process to get connected to the internet with near 100% success rate.
+Easy Connect software - a three-step CD-based router setup process with a near 100% success rate.

 “Cisco’s foolproof setup lets anyone get the ValetPlus up and running in a few minutes.”